The Best Golf Clubs for Seniors

 Permission given by Golf Galaxy

-There’s a Vokey SM10 wedge for every golfer, it doesn’t matter who you are, and in our opinion, Vokey wedges are the best short game tools on the market.
+Vokey has an SM10 wedge for every golfer, it doesn’t matter who you are.
+In our opinion, Vokey wedges are the best short-game tools on the market.

-Forget about assistance with swing speed and launch, and focus on your angle of attack, typical turf conditions, and lofts at the top end of your irons to piece together your optimal set of Vokey SM10 wedges.
+Forget about assistance with swing speed and launch.
+For now, focus on your angle of attack, typical turf conditions, and lofts at the top end of your irons.
+Using those variables, you can piece together your optimal set of Vokey SM10 wedges.

-With six different grind options, bounce options from 4 to 14 degrees, and lofts from 46 to 62 degrees, it’s easy to build a set that’s truly tailored to your needs, especially when you use the Vokey wedge selector tool (linked above).
+Vokey offers six grind options, bounce options from 4 to 14 degrees, and lofts from 46 to 62 degrees.
+That, plus Vokey's wedge selector tool, makes it easy to build a set tailored to your needs.

 Advertisement